andrewstellman/blazor-training/5-animal-matching-part-2.md

 # Animal Matching Game (part 2)

-Here's all of the code that you can copy and paste for the second part of the AnimalMatchingGame project in Part 3, adding mouse clicks.
+Here's all of the code that you can copy and paste for the **second** part of the AnimalMatchingGame project in Part 3, adding mouse clicks.
 Each slide in the training deck has a corresponding section in this page.

+The full code for this project can be found here: [AnimalMatchingGame_part_2](https://github.com/andrewstellman/blazor-training/tree/main/Code/AnimalMatchingGame_part_2)

 ## Add code to shuffle the animals